ABotelho23/LinuxSetup/README.md

 # LinuxSetup
-My personal script for settings up new Ubuntu installs.
+My personal script for setting up new Ubuntu installs.